 Breached Password Security

-Your account could have possibly been hacked, compromised or stolen by a third party application that experienced a security breach.
-This breach did not happen to this account, but based on available data, your credentials may have been released.
-Since many people reuse passwords, we wanted to make sure you stay protected.
+When a user receives an email requesting that they change their password immediately, it is because their account could be the victim of a security breach.
+This may be the result of a compromise by a third-party application that experienced a security breach.
+The breach may not have happened to this account, but based on available data, the user's credentials may have been released.
+Since many people reuse passwords, the request to change passwords is a precaution to make sure the user stays protected.

-You can't prevent certain sites from security breaches, but there are some things you can do to help keep your accounts safe.
+Users can't usually prevent certain sites from experiencing security breaches, but there are some things they can do to help keep their accounts safe.

-- Check your emails carefully Make sure to check where an email is coming from, and the links that they provide.
-Often phishing emails do not include your name but something generic such as "Dear Customer".
-Always do a password reset through the actual site itself.
+Check where an email is coming from and the links that they provide.
+Often phishing emails do not include a user's name but something generic such as "Dear Customer."

-- Never enter personal or financial information in an email Emails in general are not very secure, so this is not a good way to communicate sensitive information.
-A trusted company/application would not ask for your information in this way.
-Also watch out to make sure you are not entering confidential information through false links provided in emails.
-A secure website always starts with “https”.
+Emails in general are not very secure and are not a good way to communicate sensitive information.
+A trusted company/application would not ask for information in this way.
+Make sure not to enter confidential information through false links in emails.

-- Use strong passwords The longer a password is, the harder it becomes to guess.
-Try to make passwords long and use a mix of special characters, numbers and upper and lowercase letters.
+The longer a password is, the harder it becomes to be guessed via brute force methods.
+Many sites allow the use of pass-phrases (a phrase or sentence instead of just a complicate word.)
+Try to make passwords long and use a mix of special characters, numbers, and upper- and lowercase letters.

-- Keep software current Applications release patches and updates when they find security vulnerabilities in their systems.
-Keeping your applications, web browsers and operating system up to date can help prevent security breaches.
+Applications release patches and updates when they find security vulnerabilities in their systems.
+Keeping applications, web browsers, and operating systems up to date can help prevent security breaches.